 When you find similar assets, the results are already sorted by relevance.
 Adobe Asset Link does not provide any other sorting option.

 You can quickly and easily access AEM Assets Collections from within the Asset Link panel.
 The panel displays collections—Static Collections and Smart Collections—as per the permissions assigned to you.
 To access collections, do the following:

 The Asset Link panel allows you to add new assets to AEM Assets from within your creative app.
-You can create assets using Creative Cloud apps that you are familiar with—Photoshop CC, Illustrator CC, or InDesign CC—and upload them to AEM Assets.
+You can create assets using Creative Cloud apps that you are familiar with—Photoshop, Illustrator, or InDesign—and upload them to AEM Assets.